debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 Important note
 --------------

-This project is work in progress and is missing tons of packages!
-Do not use in production!
+This project is work in progress and is missing important features!
+Beta-quality software
+- use with caution!

 (Probably incomplete) TODO list: